marlenagomez/6.945-Spring-2021-Project/README.md

 ###  Function Library

 The function library is a library of “memoized” procedures that have a name.
-The function library supports two procedures:
+The function library supports multiple procedures, such:

-(add-to-library name proc) Adds procedure proc to the library with name name. name is now defined to be proc in the Scheme working environment.
+(add-to library name proc) Adds procedure proc to the library with name name. name is now defined to be proc in the Scheme working environment.
 The proc parameter must be a list formatted to be matched against, and can contain variables to match to (or not).

-(find-in-library proc) Attempts to find a procedure stored in the library that matches proc.
+(find-in library proc) Attempts to find a procedure stored in the library that matches proc.
 If one is found, a procedure call with the appropriate parameters is returned; otherwise, an empty list is returned.

 #### function-library/library-utils.scm
 Holds utilities that support the library useful for any underlying implementation of the library itself.